 - Consider carrying out independent background checks to verify employment history, qualifications etc. Take written references.
 Try to call the writer to verify that the reference is valid.
 Often former employers are more willing to speak on the telephone and ‘off the record’.
 It is also not unheard of for employees to get friends to write references for them rather than the HR department or their manager, or to write their own reference using their employer’s headed paper.

 Recruiting is a great way to meet new people and when done right it can strengthen your business as you cannot keep doing everything yourself.
-If you need help, then MAD-HR are there to support you as much or as little as you need.
+If you need help, MAD-HR are here to support you as much or as little as you need.
 We are not a recruitment agency but we want to help businesses get better at finding and retaining talent for their business.